Poor appetite is a common problem in older adults, especially for those living in long-term care.

 No evidence, however, has shown cyproheptadine effective for increasing appetite or weight in older adults.

-Moreover, the most common side effect of the medication is drowsiness, which in older adults, can increase the risk of falls.
+Moreover, the most common side effect of the medication is drowsiness, which can increase the risk of falls in older adults.

 The Importance of the Health Care Team